alexsee/processexplorer/webservice/README.md

 # Webservice

-This projekt was generated with [Spring Boot](https://spring.io/projects/spring-boot) version 2.1.8.
+This project was generated with [Spring Boot](https://spring.io/projects/spring-boot) version 2.2.4.

 ## Configure development environment

-To build the webservice, you'll need [Java 12](https://openjdk.java.net/projects/jdk/12/) and [Maven 4](https://maven.apache.org/).
+To build the webservice, you'll need [Java 13](https://openjdk.java.net/projects/jdk/13/) and [Maven 4](https://maven.apache.org/).
 This should be already included in Eclipse or IntelliJ.

 The backend service requires a [PostgreSQL](https://www.postgresql.org/) database for storing and analyzing event logs, and a storage path to temporarily store uploaded files.
 This can be configured in `src/main/resources/application.properties` configuration file.